 Joanna captured the affections of the nation with her rendition of Mariah Carey’s ‘All I Want For Christmas Is You’ in Richard Curtis’ 2003 film Love Actually.
-The young American songstress is now 24 years old and might be treating us to a tune once again after confirming her role in the Love Actually charity sequel, Red Nose Day Actually.
-We can’t wait!
+The young American songstress is now 27 years old.

 Thomas Brodie-Sangster – Love Actually

 Who could forget Sam’s hilariously deep thoughts on the struggles of young love in Love Actually?
 His elfin features lit up the screen and melted our hearts.
 The child star is all grown up now, and the 29 year old will be giving us the chance to watch him again in the Richard Curtis favourite, as he’s pictured here filming the charity sequel Red Nose Day Actually!

 Daniel Tay had a sharp rise to fame at the age of 12 playing Buddy’s younger brother Michael in Elf.
 Eating a whole roll of Tollhouse Cookiedough, putting cookies in the VCR and singing loud for all to hear alongside global star Will Ferrell.
 Daniel then went on to play the title role in the animated film Doogal – the dog from the Magic Roundabout.
 He is now 27.

 Lulu Popplewell – Love Actually